TheCelestialMarauder/EventHorizon/GDD/story.md

 - **Abilities**:

-  - Swift Strike: Delivers rapid sword slashes that deal high damage.
+  - **Swift Strike**: Delivers rapid sword slashes that deal high damage.

-  - Defensive Stance: Reduces incoming damage and prevents stagger.
+  - **Defensive Stance**: Reduces incoming damage and prevents stagger.

-  - Whirlwind Slash: Spins and attacks in a wide radius.
+  - **Whirlwind Slash**: Spins and attacks in a wide radius.

-  - Counter Slash: Counters Alex's attacks with precise, powerful strikes.
+  - **Counter Slash**: Counters Alex's attacks with precise, powerful strikes.

-  - Blade Storm: Unleashes a flurry of sword strikes in all directions.
+  - **Blade Storm**: Unleashes a flurry of sword strikes in all directions.

 - **Strategy**: